lzwjava/blog-source/_posts/2024-12-24-android-lag-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Why Android Devices Lag"
+title: Why Android Devices Lag
-audio: true
 ---

 *This post was written with the assistance of ChatGPT.*